Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 If you have one growth vs many

-For three or more growths, or for anyone with the pattern of seborrheic keratoses that tends to multiply over years (which is most adults past 50 with a family history or sun-exposure history), the plasma pen wins on lifetime cost-per-lesion.
-You buy it once.
-The new growths over the next decade are handled at home.
-Our sudden onset guide covers why the count tends to climb with age, and the do they go away guide covers the natural history.
+For a single growth, the per-lesion math is close: the plasma pen costs more up front but covers anything that returns later, while one cryotherapy or curettage visit handles that one growth and nothing else.
+For three or more growths, or for anyone with the pattern that tends to multiply over years (most adults past 50 with a family or sun-exposure history), the plasma pen wins on lifetime cost-per-lesion, because you buy it once and treat the next decade of growths at home.
+Our sudden onset guide covers why the count climbs with age, and the do they go away guide covers the natural history.

 What the healing timeline looks like with the plasma pen